sarahdurks/sarahdurks/README.md

 ## About Me
 Hi, I’m @sarahdurks  👋
 Bay native, Berkeley grad, still local 📍
-Closest thing I've got to a superpower is PowerPoint skills :nerd_face:
+Closest thing I've got to a superpower is communicating via PowerPoint skills :nerd_face:

 ## What I do
 I do the whole SEO digital marketing & growth consulting thing  📈